 A Lucky Coin costs £30 ($40 USD approx), plus postage and packing, which is calculated according to your country at the checkout.
 Easy-to-follow instructions come with every Lucky Coin, connecting you to its numinous power.

-If you are in Britain or Europe, you will receive your King Dominator within two working days of the working being performed.
+If you are in Britain or Europe, you will receive your Lucky Coin within two working days of the working being performed.
 If you're in the US, it takes seven to ten working days.
 Europe three to five working days.
 The rest of the world typically no more than seven to ten days.

 How To Order